openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

     is intrinsically imprudent to lock on an object for which you do not have a clear understanding of its locking protocol; locking on an arbitrary `Object` or interface instance is doing exactly that.
-  - **Object::wait and Object::notify.**  Same as for synchronization.
   - **Weak references.**  If we made creating weak references a partial operation on `Object`, weak references become almost useless, as every class that wants to maintain some sort of weak data structure would have to